DaanJansen94/a3partitioner/README.md

 ## Installation

-You can install A3Partitioner using conda.
+### Option 1: Using Conda
 First, ensure you have the required channels:

 ```bash
 conda config --add channels bioconda